seanpixel/knowledgebase/README.md

 5. There will be an AI-generated shortened version of the book inside named `knowledge.txt`.

 ## Legality
 Due to copyright issues that could get me and the users in trouble, the downloaded books are instantly deleted after the summary is created.
+Knowledgebase takes only the knowledge and insights from a book and shares them.